opencog/learn/run-config/README.md

 ```
    $ /run/1-gen-dict/gen-dict.scm 1-dict-conf.scm
 ```
+   Skip this, if not working with artificial languages.

 * `1-corpus-conf.sh` -- This contains paramaters that control the size of the generated corpus.

-* `2-pair-conf.sh` -- Parameters that control word-pair counting.
+* `2-pair-conf.sh` -- Parameters that control (word-)pair counting.
-  Pre-configured variants for English and artificial langauges are in `2-pair-conf-en.sh` and in `2-pair-conf-fake.sh`.
+  Pre-configured variants for English and artificial languages are in `2-pair-conf-en.sh` and in `2-pair-conf-fake.sh`.
+A variant for exploring disassembled binaries is in `2-pair-conf-objdump.sh`

 * `3-mst-conf.sh` and `3-mpg-conf.sh` -- Parameters that control MST
   parsing and disjunct counting.
 The MPG variant is the "Maximum Planar